Contrast-Security-OSS/docs/content/admin/manage_orgs/ManageUsers.md

 ## User Roles
 There are several different roles that can be selected for Users within an organization.

+### Unassigned
+A user is Unassigned by default for all applications.
+If a user has been assigned another role - general or specific - it replaces the Unassigned role for the given applications.
+A user has no access to the applications for which they have the Unassigned role.

 ### View
 The View user can access the user interface and browse the organization's applications in Read-Only mode.
 The View user can't perform edits to traces or the application.